MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-how-import-and-export-report-layout.md

 ---
-title: Importing and Exporting a Report and Document Layout | Microsoft Docs
+title: Import and Export a Report and Document Layout
 description: You can import and export an existing custom report layout as a file to and from a location on your computer and network.
 author: SorenGP
 ms.service: dynamics365-business-central